 You’ll see his lonely statue standing high above Boulogne peering towards Britain.
 He decided to cancel the assault on Britain after seeing the view.

-The spectacular walking paths both inland and along the coast up to the two great headlands, Cap Gris Nez and Cap Blanc Nez.
+Spectacular walking paths both inland and along the coast take you between the two great headlands, Cap Gris Nez and Cap Blanc Nez.

 Or hire an electric bike and go just that bit further.

-Like many of these northern France resorts, Wimereux grew in the late 19th century when the arrival of the railways bringing plenty wealthy Parisians on their holidays.
+Like many of these northern France resorts, Wimereux grew in the late 19th century when the arrival of the railways brought plenty of wealthy Parisians on their hols.
 Eager to impress, they built splendid Belle-Epoque villas along the ‘Digue’ promenade facing the sea and lining the streets behind.
 With their little stone balconies, big windows and pointed towers they still look the part.

 There’s plenty to do in Wimereux, from sand yachting to horseback riding, from sailing to golf.

 Wimereux has the French government’s official Famille Plus designation which means it’s family friendly.
 There’s a glorious stretch of beach and a real holiday vibe.